alphagov/govuk-developer-docs/source/manual/get-started.html.md

 7. Click on the "Manage" link next to "Assigned MFA device"
 8. Follow the steps to set up your MFA device

+> If you have a GDS-issued Yubikey, follow the [cross-GDS Yubikey docs](https://re-team-manual.cloudapps.digital/yubikeys.html#use-yubikey-for-2fa-in-amazon-web-services).

 ### Generate a pair of access keys

 You have to generate an AWS Access Key and Secret Key to be able to